a3qz/hag/README.md

 in 1980.
 Thematically, it was inspired by classic medieval and dungeon crawling media, primarily Dungeons and Dragons and Lord of the Rings.
-Its features that have defined its through into the games of today are its mechanic of permadeath, where your character only has one life and you must start a new game each time you play, and its mechanic of procedurally generating level layouts and enemy and item placements.
+Its features that have created a genre are its mechanic of permadeath, where your character only has one life and you must start a new game each time you play, and its mechanic of procedurally generating level layouts and enemy and item placements.
-Our game includes both of those mechanics.
+A Hag Amongst the Gylphs includes both of those mechanics.
 In addition, Rogue used the curses library and ascii art in order to represent its game state to the user.
 Needless to say, the majority of modern roguelikes have eschewed